pbayer/ProcessFlows.jl/README.md

 I did some simulations over the years for specific cases with different software systems like Simula, Modula-2, Vensim, Plantsim.

-I now evaluated my new generic approach with a ```Python``` program.
-So I know this works and do have a preliminary proof of concept.
+I now evaluated my new generic approach with a `Python` program.
+So have a preliminary proof of concept.
 Since the approach shall be able to simulate also medium to large systems it has to be able to run really fast.
-So – since [```Julia```](https://julialang.org) is maturing – I will (re-)implement it in Julia and a working prototype and some interesting results should be available in this repository by September 2017.
+So – since [`Julia`](https://julialang.org) is maturing – I will (re-)implement it in Julia and a working prototype and some interesting results should be available in this repository by September 2017.